 The currency of invoice is another important structural determinant of ERPT that has been heavily emphasized by the recent literature.
-Based on our microlevel dataset, we therefore examine whether the choice of invoicing currency can determine the extent by which import prices respond to an exchange rate movement.
+Based on our micro-level dataset, we therefore examine whether the choice of invoicing currency can determine the extent by which import prices respond to an exchange rate movement.
 In doing so, we extend Eq.
-1 by interacting dummy variables with relevant exchange rates to separate the effect of ERPT under three currency paradigms, where each import transaction is classified as practicing (i) LCP if it is invoiced in the local currency $(D{invoice=THB}=1)$, (ii) PCP if it is invoiced in the producer's currency x $(D{invoice=x}=1)$ and (iii) DCP if it is exported from non-dollar countries but invoiced in the US dollar $(D{invoice=USD}=1)^{14}$.
-For PCP and LCP, the associated exchange rate is the bilateral exchange rate of the exporting country's currency and the THB, while the exchange rate between the US dollar and THB (USDTHB) is the relevant exchange rate parity for those transactions invoiced in the US dollar under DCP.
-We also include fixed effects for each currency of invoice.
-This results in the following specification:
+1 by interacting dummy variables with relevant exchange rates to separate the effect of ERPT under three currency paradigms, where each import transaction is classified as practicing (i) LCP if it is invoiced in the local currency $(D{invoice=THB} = 1)$ , (ii) PCP if it is invoiced in the producer's currency x $(D{invoice=usp} = 1)$ and (iii) DCP if it is exported from non-dollar countries but invoiced in the US dollar $(D{invoice=USD} = 1)^{13}$ .
+For PCP and LCP, the associated exchange rate is the bilateral exchange rate of the exporting country's currency and the THB, while the exchange rate between the US dollar and

-14Note that transactions whose producer's home currency is the US dollar and have their goods invoiced in the US dollar are classified as PCP.
+&lt;sup>13Note that transactions whose producer's home currency is the US dollar and have their goods invoiced in the US dollar are classified as PCP.
 Also, under DCP, we discard transactions that utilize other vehicle currencies other than the US dollar since they constitute a very small share of all DCP trade transactions.